sfshaw/bootcamp357/mod1/README.md

         gcc -c $< -o $@

 You: "woah woah woah wtf is all this.
 I don't want to learn another programming language."
-Just be glad I'm not teaching you CMake. \*gags\* Everything here is simple enough that I can explain it whithout full understanding it.
+Just be glad I'm not teaching you CMake. \*gags\* Everything here is simple enough that I can explain it without full understanding it.
 Lets go one piece at a time:

 - First a variable assignment: `OBJS=main.o other_stuff.o`
   - `OBJS`: a variable name